fhiso/basic-concepts/basic-concepts.md

 &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] defines the
 alphabetic representations, "`true`" and "`false`", to be the canonical forms of the datatype, and this standard does similarly.

+{.note} Even though the preferred forms of the allowed values of `xsd:boolean` are "`true`" and "`false`", which are in English, it is not a *language-tagged datatype* because the values *must not* be present in translated form.
+A Romanian dataset, for example, would still use the value "`false`" rather than translating it as "`adevărat`".

 #### The `xsd:integer` datatype